-Research APCD exists to promote and advance research in diplomacy.
+APCD’s mission is to promote and advance research in diplomacy.
 It seeks to foster a wide range of approaches to research, much of it interdisciplinary.
-As the only such institute in the southern hemisphere, APCD serves as the focal point for diplomacy research at the Australian National University (ANU) – convening seminars and conferences, hosting visiting scholars, and organizing externally funded research projects as well as short courses for practitioners.
+As the only such institute in Australia and the southern hemisphere, APCD serves as the focal point for diplomacy research at the Australian National University (ANU) – convening seminars, workshops and conferences, hosting visiting scholars, and organizing externally funded research projects as well as short courses for practitioners.

-APCD entertains close links with related centres at ANU and collaborates with a network of similar centres across the world.
+APCD’s research is closely tied to its successful graduate teaching and executive training programs.
+APCD maintains close links with related centres at ANU and collaborates with a network of similar centres across the world.